 Today, natural gas is the cleanest energy option to reliably meet our region’s biggest energy needs.
-In fact, NW Natural delivers more energy in Oregon than any other utility,1 yet our customers’ use of natural gas — in homes, businesses and industry — accounts for 8% of Oregon’s greenhouse gas emissions.2
+In fact, NW Natural delivers more energy in Oregon than any other utility1, yet the use of gas we purchase for customers — in homes and businesses — accounts for 6% of Oregon’s greenhouse gas emissions.2

-Source: Oregon DEQ In-Boundary GHG Inventory 2015 Preliminary data.
+Source: Oregon DEQ In-Boundary GHG Inventory 2015 data.

-Our Clark County customers’ natural gas use accounts for half a percent (0.5%) of greenhouse gas emissions in Washington state.3
+Our Clark, Klickitat and Skamania County customers’ natural gas use accounts for half a percent (0.5%) of greenhouse gas emissions in Washington state.
+4